Translexeme Theory and the Teaching of Pragmatic Competence: Toward a Cross-Linguistic Framework for Formulaic Language in Second Language Education

 Second, the framework offers a more precise account of pragmatic equivalence than traditional translation theories.
 Rather than focusing solely on semantic correspondence, translexemic theory foregrounds culturally sanctioned formulaic realization.

-Third, the theory provides a mechanism for explaining why advanced learners frequently sound pragmatically marked despite grammatical proficiency.
-Many learner difficulties arise not because learners lack vocabulary or grammar but because they fail to access pragmatically unmarked translexes.
+Third, the theory offers a theoretical account of why advanced learners frequently sound pragmatically marked despite grammatical proficiency.
+Many learner difficulties arise not because learners lack vocabulary or grammar but because they fail to access pragmatically appropriate translexes.

 Fourth, the framework contributes to multilingual and intercultural communication research by conceptualizing pragmatic correspondence as socially embedded rather than merely lexical.